Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 considereda dietary supplement and isn’t regulated by the FDA.

-- Orexin receptor antagonists: These medications block orexin, a chemical in the brain that help keeps you awake.
+- Orexin receptor antagonists: These medications block orexin, a chemical in the brain that helps keep you awake.

 - Antidepressants: Doxepin at a very low dose has been approved to treat insomnia.
 Doctors sometimes prescribe antidepressants if you have depression and associated insomnia.